 Boston Children's Hospital's Magnet Status

-Boston Children's Hospital is thrilled to announce that it has been awarded Magnet status, an exclusive designation developed by the American Nurses Credentialing Center to recognize health care organizations that exemplify nursing excellence.
+In 2008, Boston Children's Hospital was designated as a Magnet organization by the American Nurses Credentialing Center (ANCC) Magnet Recognition Program, which recognizes health care organizations that exemplify nursing excellence.

 Having Magnet status underscores the fact that Boston Children's has a world-class nursing organization that provides quality patient care and nursing excellence and produces innovations that improve professional nursing practice.
 It also provides consumers with the ultimate benchmark to measure the quality of care that they can expect to receive.